RayBenefield/Forge-Dev-Kit/feature-requests.md

 same way that we can control waypoints, scoring, voice overs, etc. Perhaps using a similar system to navpoints where we have a limit of verbs that we can use.
+ - **Use any Number data to set the Text on a NavPoint** - We have to do a lot of crazy work arounds and scripts to be able to properly set the waypoint to our desired number.
+It would be great not to have to do this.
+ - **Set Color on NavPoint based on Team Data** - Another thing that costs a lot of scripts are having to use different scripts for different colors, that actually relate to a team.
+It would be much more valuable to be able to set that color based on a team filter or something.